-The HSE Midlands, Louth, Meath Community Healthcare Oorganisation (CHO), in partnership with community, voluntary and statutory organisations, is presently developing a Regional Suicide Prevention Action Plan for the counties of Laois, Offaly, Longford, Westmeath, Louth and Meath.
-This development process commenced in April 2017 and will be completed in January 2018, with the public launch of the Action Plan.
+The HSE Midlands, Louth, Meath Community Healthcare Organisation (CHO), in partnership with community, voluntary and statutory organisations, is presently developing a Regional Suicide Prevention Action Plan for the counties of Laois, Offaly, Longford, Westmeath, Louth and Meath.
+This development process commenced in April 2017 and will be completed in May 2018, with the public launch of the Action Plan.

-A key part of the development of the Action Plan was the consultation process, completed during October 2017 - this provided an opportunity for as many people as possible to have their say regarding what should be included.
-Individual members of the public, service users, service providers and a variety of interest groups will be consulted with.
-This will ensure that the national policy is translated into local actions that are relevant, consistent, efficient and effective.
+A key part of the development of the Action Plan was the consultation process, completed during October 2017 which provided an opportunity for as many people as possible to have their say regarding what should be included.
+Individual members of the public, service users, service providers and a variety of interest groups were consulted with.

 Pictured at the launch of the consultation (2nd October 2017) were, from left to right, Cllr.
 Noel French, Laura McPhilips (LCDC Longford County Council), Siobhan McArdle (Head of Mental Health Services, Midlands, Louth, Meath), Pat Bennett (Chief Officer of Community Healthcare Organisation, Midlands Louth Meath) , Finola Colgan (Mental Health Ireland), Sgt Alison McDaid, Jimmy O’Connell (School Clinical Therapist), Eddie Ward (Resource Officer for Suicide Prevention, Longford/Westmeath)